Stoneywood Parkvale F.C.: Merger

 The merger was announced in May 2016 with the new club playing out of Stoneywood's New Polo Park ground from the 2016–17 season onwards.
-The team have been managed since May 2018 by the former Lewis United manager Ian Davidson.
+The team have been managed until Jan 2026 by the former Lewis United manager Ian Davidson.

 The club reached the last 16 of the 2019–20 Scottish Junior Cup.

+Women’s Team

+In September 2025, it was announced that a women’s team would be launched in time to compete in the 2025/2026 SWFL North Season.
+Cameron Hay, son of Brian Hay (a long time servant of the club) was appointed as the team’s first ever manager.
+Cameron had previously coached the men’s team during an interim spell in the 2023/2024 season while the club were in search of a new manager.